hdlopez/clean-architecture-golang/README.md

 # Clean Archiecture in Go

-This is my humble version of how to structure an application in Golang.
+This is my humble version of how to structure a GO application.

 Link to [my article](https://collectednotes.com/hdlopez/como-estructurar-tu-aplicacion-en-go) (currently only in spanish) about "How to structure a Go Application".